fumieval/oath/README.md

 Usage
 ----

 `Oath` abstracts a triple of sending a request, waiting for response, and cancelling a request.
-If you want to send requests in a deterministic order, you can construct `Oath` directly instead of calling `oathSTM`.
+If you want to send requests in a deterministic order, you can construct `Oath` directly instead of calling `oath`.

 ```haskell
 Oath $ \cont -> bracket sendRequest cancelRequest (cont . waitForResponse)